 Portsmouth is easily accessible, taking about two hours from London by car and 90 minutes by rail.
 There are also coach connections from across the UK.
 As a ferry port, Portsmouth has links to France, Spain and the Channel Islands, as well as ferry and hovercraft services to and from the Isle of Wight, Gosport and Hayling Island.
 Once in Portsmouth, there are regular bus services to all parts of the city and surrounding areas.
 Portsmouth is flat so it’s easy to explore on foot or by bike.

-So come and see what this historical port city has to offer and take a loom at what hotels in Portsmouth we have to offer.
+So come and see what this historical port city has to offer and check out our hotels in Portsmouth.